checklist/checklist-support/docs/account.md

 ![](/assets/images/account/reset-password.png)

-You can the login with your email and the new password.
+You can then login with your email and the new password.